chinapedia/wikipedia.abstract.en/Page/European_Union.md

 Background

-IE_expansion.png from c.
-4000 to 1000 BCE according to the Kurgan hypothesis ]] Europe_814.svg in the Early Middle Ages]] Roman_Empire_Trajan_117AD.png in pink).|alt=]] During the centuries following the fall of Rome in 476, several European States viewed themselves as _translatio imperii_ ("transfer of rule") of the defunct Roman Empire: the Frankish Empire (481–843) and the Holy Roman Empire (962–1806) were thereby attempts to resurrect Rome in the West.
+from c.
+4000 to 1000 BCE according to the Kurgan hypothesis ]] in the Early Middle Ages]] in pink).|alt=]] During the centuries following the fall of Rome in 476, several European States viewed themselves as _translatio imperii_ ("transfer of rule") of the defunct Roman Empire: the Frankish Empire (481–843) and the Holy Roman Empire (962–1806) were thereby attempts to resurrect Rome in the West.
 This political philosophy of a supra-national rule over the continent, similar to the example of the ancient Roman Empire, resulted in the early Middle Ages in the concept of a _renovatio imperii_ ("restoration of the empire"),[11] either in the forms of the _Reichsidee_ ("imperial idea") or the religiously inspired _Imperium Christianum_ ("christian empire").[12][13]
 Medieval Christendom[14][15] and the political power of the Papacy[16][17] are often cited as conducive to European integration and unity.

 In the oriental parts of the continent, the Russian Tsardom, and ultimately the Empire (1547–1917), declared Moscow to be Third Rome and inheritor of the Eastern tradition after the fall of Constantinople in 1453.[18]
 The gap between Greek East and Latin West had already been widened by the political scission of the Roman Empire in the 4th century and the Great Schism of 1054; and would be eventually widened again by the Iron Curtain (1945–91).[19]

 Pan-European political thought truly emerged during the 19th century, inspired by the liberal ideas of the French and American Revolutions after the demise of Napoléon's Empire (1804–15).
 In the decades following the outcomes of the Congress of Vienna, ideals of European unity flourished across the continent, especially in the writings of Wojciech Jastrzębowski,[20] Giuseppe Mazzini[21] or Theodore de Korwin Szymanowski.[22]
-The term _United States of Europe_ () was used at that time by Victor Hugo during a speech at the International Peace Congress held in Paris in 1849:[23]CongressVienna.jpg met in 1814–15.
+The term _United States of Europe_ () was used at that time by Victor Hugo during a speech at the International Peace Congress held in Paris in 1849:[23] met in 1814–15.
 The objective of the Congress was to settle the many issues arising from the French Revolutionary Wars, the Napoleonic Wars, and the dissolution of the Holy Roman Empire.]]
 During the interwar period, the consciousness that national markets in Europe were interdependent though confrontational, along with the observation of a larger and growing US market on the other side of the ocean, nourished the urge for the economic integration of the continent.[24]
 In 1920, advocating the creation of a European economic union, British economist John Maynard Keynes wrote that "a Free Trade Union should be established ... to impose no protectionist tariffs whatever against the produce of other members of the Union."[25]
 During the same decade, Richard von Coudenhove-Kalergi, one of the first to imagine of a modern political union of Europe, founded the Pan-Europa Movement.[26]
 His ideas influenced his contemporaries, among which then Prime Minister of France Aristide Briand.
 In 1929, the latter gave a speech in favour of a European Union before the assembly of the League of Nations, precursor of the United Nations.[27]
 In a radio address in March 1943, with war still raging, Britain's leader Sir Winston Churchill spoke warmly of "restoring the true greatness of Europe" once victory had been achieved, and mused on the post-war creation of a "Council of Europe" which would bring the European nations together to build peace.

-Europa_Congres_Ridderzaal_Den_Haag._Overzicht,_Bestanddeelnr_902-7379.jpg in The Hague, during the congress (May 9, 1948)]]
+in The Hague, during the congress (May 9, 1948)]]

 Preliminary (194557)

-Schuman_Declaration.ogg proposing the Coal and Steel Community on 9 May 1950]]
+proposing the Coal and Steel Community on 9 May 1950]]

 After World War II, European integration was seen as an antidote to the extreme nationalism which had devastated the continent.[28]
 In a speech delivered on 19 September 1946 at the University of Zürich, Switzerland, Winston Churchill went further and advocated the emergence of a United States of Europe.[29]
 The 1948 Hague Congress was a pivotal moment in European federal history, as it led to the creation of the European Movement International and of the College of Europe, where Europe's future leaders would live and study together.[30]